bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-Good Example #4: For every customer, indicate what percentage of all packages billed to their current address were purchased by that same customer.
+**Good Example #4**: For every customer, indicate what percentage of all packages billed to their current address were purchased by that same customer.

 ```py
 %%pydough